Edweart History, Family Crest & Coats of Arms

 Early History of the Edweart family

 This web page shows only a small excerpt of our Edweart research.
-Another 202 words (14 lines of text) covering the years 1283, 1597, 1776, 1605, 1656, 1629, 1712, 1686, 1712, 1615, 1681, 1636, 1648, 1664, 1679, 1652, 1721 and are included under the topic Early Edweart History in all our PDF Extended History products and printed products wherever possible.
+Another 202 words (14 lines of text) covering the years 1283, 1597, 1776, 1605, 1656, 1629, 1712, 1686, 1712, 1615, 1681, 1636, 1648, 1664, 1679, 1652, 1721, 1396, 1751, 1832, 1784, 1808, 1808, 1815, 1620 and are included under the topic Early Edweart History in all our PDF Extended History products and printed products wherever possible.

 Edweart Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 People could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Edweart name over the years has been spelled Edwards, Edward, Edwardes and others.

 Early Notables of the Edweart family (pre 1700)

 Prominent amongst the family during the late Middle Ages was John Edwards (c.1605-1656), a Welsh Anglican priest and translator; Jonathan Edwards (1629-1712), Welsh theologian and Principal of Jesus College, Oxford from 1686 to...

 Migration of the Edweart family to Ireland

 Some of the Edweart family moved to Ireland, but this topic is not covered in this excerpt.

 Migration of the Edweart family